-Every so often, the sun burps.
-But, unlike myself, when the sun burps, it does so with the power of 20 million nuclear bombs.
-These hiccups are known as coronal mass ejections (CMEs)—powerful eruptions near the surface of the sun driven by kinks in the solar magnetic field.
+Every so often, the sun burps, with the power of 20 million nuclear bombs.
+These hiccups are known as coronal mass ejections or CMEs.
+They are powerful eruptions near the surface of the sun, driven by kinks in the solar magnetic field.
 The resulting shocks ripple through the solar system and can interrupt satellites and power grids on Earth.

 During a CME, enormous bubbles of superheated gas – called plasma – are ejected from the sun.
-Over the course of several hours, one billion tons of material are lifted off the sun’s surface and accelerated to speeds of one million miles per hour.
+Over the course of several hours, a billion tons of material are lifted off the sun’s surface and accelerated to speeds of a million miles per hour (1.6 million kilometers per hour).
 This can happen several times a day when the sun is most active.
-During its quieter periods, CMEs occur only once every five days.
+During its quieter periods, CMEs occur only about once every five days.

 The onslaught of charged particles and the temporary restructuring of the Earth’s magnetic field has observable effects.
 Auroral lights, usually only seen near the poles, can drift to lower latitudes and become more brilliant.
 The disturbance of the magnetic field can also expose Earth to deadly cosmic rays.
 The atmosphere still provides enough protection for everyone on the ground.
 But astronauts in space may receive lethal doses of radiation.
 During a solar storm in 1989, cosmonauts aboard the Mir space station received their maximum yearly radiation dose in just a few hours!

 The real long-lasting danger comes from the storm’s effect on technology.
 The flurry of magnetic activity and induced electric currents has the potential to severely disrupt power grids, satellites, communication networks – anything that uses electricity.
-When the sun aimed a CME at us in 1989, the resulting storm collapsed the Hydro-Québec power grid.
+When the sun aimed a CME at us in that 1989 event I just mentioned, the resulting storm collapsed the Hydro-Québec power grid.
 Six million people were without power for nine hours.

 Obviously, we don’t want to be surprised by a powerful Earth-bound CME.
 That’s why astronomers study the sun.
 Besides the joy of discovering how stars work, a better understanding of solar activity can help us be better prepared.
 With even just a few hours warning before an impending CME strike, we could safely shut down and protect essential services.
 Disruptions may then only last a few hours, rather than the days, weeks, and months that might otherwise occur.